day ice cave tour Reykjavik

 Adult in SGL: 1.150,- USD in a Single room.
 Please note that booking can only be done in even numbered groups.
 If you are a single traveller or part of an odd-numbered group the cost of a single room is higher as we will block a seat on the truck.
 2 Day Ice Cave Tour from Reykjavik to Vatnajokull Crystal Cave

-Highlights of the Tour: Ice Caving, Northern Lights, Traditional Icelandic Dinner, Outdoor Hot Tub Bathing at our Lodge.
+Highlights of the Tour: Ice Cave, Northern Lights, Traditional Icelandic Dinner, Outdoor Hot Tub Bathing at our Lodge.

 Accommodation: Our own guesthouse “The Middle of Nowhere” located in a lava field with no light pollution – perfect for northern lights photography.
 All rooms are double twin with private toilet.
 We provide a bathrobe, towel, slippers, linen, duvet and pillow.
 Shower facilities are shared but with privacy.